jasonflorentino/discord-bot-bs/README.md

 ## Architecture

 Entry point is `main.js`.
 This script sets up and runs the bot client. [`discord.js`](https://discordjs.guide/) is used to easily interface with the Discord API.
+The client listens for events from Discord, acts on them with handlers, and if the event is for a `ChatInputCommand`, execute the corresponding command code.
 Commands the bot accepts are defined in `/commands`.
-Each command should be a directory of the command name that has a `.js` file with the same name.
+Each command should be a directory of the command name that has a `.js` file with the [same name](https://github.com/jasonflorentino/discord-bot-bs/blame/d622524fa72da0a22a34d6ba01daf8743fb59bfd/commands/getCommands.js#L86-L89).
 The handlers for events we listen to are defined in `/handers` with each handler in its own file of the same name.
 These directories use `index.js` files to aggregate their contents.

 Environment variables are loaded using the [`dotenv` library](https://github.com/motdotla/dotenv).
 This is done at the top of the entry file.
 Keep in mind that if you write scripts separate from the main application, you'll need to import `dotenv` in order to access the env vars.